-The Group has a Group Compliance Officer, to whom all concerns regarding modern slavery should be addressed.
-The Group Compliance Manager will undertake an annual review of the Group’s obligations towards eradicating modern slavery within its organisation and supply chains.
+The Group has an Associate Director - Legal, to whom all concerns regarding modern slavery should be addressed.
+The Associate Director - Legal undertakes an annual review of The Group’s obligations towards eradicating modern slavery within its organisation and supply chains.

-This statement is made in pursuance of Section 54(1) of the Modern Slavery Act 2010 and applies to all companies within and associated to The Peninsula Group (“the Group”).
-It will be reviewed for each financial year.
+This statement is made in pursuance of Section 54(1) of the Modern Slavery Act 2010 and applies to all companies within and associated to the Group.
+It is reviewed for each financial year.

 Alan Price, Group Operations Director